You are here

 Catalog Description:

 Philosophical bases of politics and political activity.
 Provides an introduction to the study of politics by the reading of books in political philosophy.
 Organized around several key political concepts, such as liberty, equality, justice, authority, rights, and citizenship.
+Course equivalent to: BISGST 362 and TPOL S 201.
 Offered: AWSpS.

 Department Requirements: